OpenFlyGroup/OpenFly-Blog/README.md

 2. Choose the type of post you want to create (e.g. article, video, image) and fill in the relevant fields.
 3. Use the editor to add content to your post, including text, images, videos, and other media.
 4. Click "Save" to publish your post.
-5. Customize the layout and design of your blog by modifying the Next components.
+5. Customize the layout and design of your blog by modifying the Next components and CSS files.

 License
 -------